Author Rap Sheet

 Scott was published in the Villager, March 2013, with his article titled "Bikes rule!
 Or bike rules?
 One cyclist sounds off".

-"My Last Pair of Hi-Tops" -- a silly frilly rant about old age and exercise in the Dec.
-4th 2014 issue of the Villager (W. Village community paper.)
+"Parking the car could really drive you crazy" -- a silly frilly rant about old age and exercise in the Dec.
+4th 2014 issue of the Villager (W. Village community paper.) and"The final lace up my last pair of high tops"

 Photo by Peter Monroe.